FAQs for SEO - In Search SEO Podcast [Episode 77]

 - Why a good FAQ is super helpful for your SEO

 One massive FAQ?
 Multiple categorized FAQs?
-How to craft your FAQs!
+How to craft your FAQs for your SEO!

 - From markup to media, how to enhance, track, and judge the effectiveness of your FAQs!